Introduction

 SLP-PROLOG implements a core subset of Prolog suitable for learning logic programming fundamentals.
 This section clarifies what is currently supported.

 SLP-PROLOG is a teaching implementation.
-Many standard Prolog predicates documented in textbooks are not yet available.
+Many standard Prolog predicates documented in textbooks are outside the current subset.
 Programs from other Prolog systems may need adaptation.

 What Works